 - 2 eight-inch wooden skewers

 Increase oven temperature to 325 degrees.
-Line three 9-by-2-inch round cake pans with parchment paper, and set aside.
+Line 3 9-by-2-inch round cake pans with parchment paper, coat with oil and flour, and set aside.

 In the bowl of an electric mixer fitted with the paddle attachment, combine the flour, 1 3/4 cup superfine sugar, baking soda, and salt.
 In a separate bowl, whisk together 3/4 cup water, canola oil, egg yolks, vanilla extract, and vanilla-bean seeds.
 Add oil mixture to flour mixture and mix until smooth, about 2 minutes.
 Transfer to large mixing bowl and set aside.

-In the bowl of an electric mixer fitted with the whisk attachment, whip the egg whites until foamy, about 1 minute.
-Continue to whip on medium-high speed until soft peaks form, two to three minutes.
-Slowly add the remaining 1/2 cup superfine sugar and whip until stiff peaks are formed, one to two minutes more.
+In the clean, dry bowl of an electric mixer fitted with the whisk attachment, whip the egg whites until foamy, about 1 minute.
+Add cream of tartar and continue to whip on medium-high speed until soft peaks form, 2 to 3 minutes.
+Slowly add the remaining 1/4 cup superfine sugar and whip until stiff peaks are formed, 1 to 2 minutes more.

 Fold 1/4 of the egg whites into cake batter to lighten.
 Carefully fold in remaining egg whites.
 Divide the batter evenly between the prepared pans.
 Bake until the cakes are golden brown and spring back in the middle when pressed, about 40 minutes.
 Immediately turn cake rounds onto a wire rack to cool.
 Remove parchment paper.

 Carefully level and trim each cake layer with a serrated knife.
-Place one layer on a 9-inch cake round, and brush with one-third of the coconut syrup.
-Spread with 1 cup coconut buttercream and 1/3 cup sweetened coconut.
-Top with second layer, coconut syrup, 1 cup coconut buttercream, and 1/3 cup sweetened coconut.
-Add the remaining layer of cake and brush with remaining 1/3 cup coconut syrup.
+Place one layer on a 9-inch cake round.
+Spread with 2 2/3 cup coconut buttercream and 1/3 cup sweetened coconut.
+Top with second layer, 2 2/3 cup coconut buttercream, and remaining 1/3 cup sweetened coconut.
+Add the remaining layer.
 Insert two eight-inch wooden skewers through top of cake to secure layers.
 Trim with kitchen skewers until level with top of cake.